 Probationary Contracts.
 Nurses and full-time professional employees new to the District and employed in positions requiring certification must receive a probationary contract during their first year of employment.
 Former employees who are hired after a two-year lapse in District employment or employees who move to a position requiring a new class of certification may also be employed by probationary contract.
 Probationary contracts are one-year contracts.
-The probationary period for those who have been employed as a teacher in public education for at least five of the eight years preceding employment with the District may not exceed one school year.
+Per Plano ISD's District of Improvement plan, an Exemption from Texas Education Code Section 21.102(b) allows Plano ISD to offer a second probationary contract, when needed, to experienced teachers, counselors, librarians or nurses new to Plano ISD who have been employed in public education for at least five of the eight previous years, to benefit the teacher and students served.